 If the Way of the warrior is the soul of Japan, their magnificent swords were the tools utilized to form the nation and forge their spirit.
-You’ll find an abundance of information in this special anthology in support of this thesis.
-The twelve chapters should inspire further research and practice in the Japanese sword arts, plus bring a greater appreciation for their unique place in world history and culture.
+You’ll find an abundance of information in this special Via Media anthology in support of this thesis.
+The chapters inspire further research and practice in the Japanese sword arts, and bring a greater appreciation for their unique place in world history and culture.
 A Via Media title of special interest to all budoka.

 The Sword in Japanese Martial Traditions

 - Swordsmanship and Neo-Confucianism: The Tengu’s Art, by Jonathan Seckler, B.A.

 - The History of Iaido: A Japanese Sword Art, by Kimberley Taylor, M.Sc.

 - How to Watch Iaido, by Nicklaus Suino, M.A.